-Name of Student Date SLT Faculty referred from • ot followed our school expectations in termother that is the school. ms of behaviour You will be in the inclusion room until we a are certain that you can meet our expect ations.
-During your time i n the inclusion room we will expect you to follow the rules.
-Please tick to sho w that you understand th ne rules and are prepared to follow them : In the event of not a day in referral o • rstand that I will be sent home and will h ave to complete ☐ I will remove my outside clothing and wear full school uniform ☐ I will hand over my mobile phone to the teacher in inclusion if asked ☐ I will work in sile ence ☐ I will complete work to the best of my al bility ☐ If I need help I will ask in a polite way ☐ I will not communicate with anyone outside of the inclusion room ☐ I will not leave inclusion at break and lunchtime unless I am told by a member of the Senior Leadership Team that I can do so.
-Signed (Name of student) Signed (SLT)
+Name of student Date SLT Faculty referred from - t followed our school expectations in termoehaviour around the school. ns of behaviour You will be in the inclusion room until we a are certain that you can meet our expect ations.
+During your time i in the inclusion room we will expect you to follow the rules.
+Please tick to sho w that you understand th ne rules and are prepared to follow them : In the event of no a day in referral o rstand that I will be sent home and will h ave to complete ☐ I will remove m y outside clothing and w ear full school uniform ☐ I will hand over my mobile phone to the teacher in inclusion if asked ☐ I will work in sil ence ☐ I will complete work to the best of my al bility ☐ If I need help I will ask in a polite way ☐ I will not comm unicate with anyone outs side of the inclusion room inclusion at break and lu am that I can do so. nchtime unless I am told by a member o f the Senior Signed (Name of student)

+Signed(SLT)